fenago/kubernetes-course/md/Lab_3.md

-Before we move on further with the demonstrations, we will mention a few commands that you can use to create a sample application, which we have already provided in the GitHub repository for this chapter.
+Before we move on further with the demonstrations, we will mention a few commands that you can use to create a sample application, which we have already provided in the GitHub repository for this lab.
 Use the following command to fetch the YAML specification for all the objects required to run the application: